mpogra/SimpleCircularCountDownAnimation/README.md

 # SimpleCircularCountDownAnimation
-Sample macOS project that shows how to create a simple animated countdown effect.
+Sample macOS project using Objective-C that shows how to create a simple animated countdown effect.

 # Steps to use
 1. Add CountDownCircleView.h/m files in project